ritz078/embed-js/Readme.md

 x.render();
 ```

 There may be cases where you just want the processed string to use it according to your need.
 You can get it by the following method.
+This can
+be used on the server side to get the string.
+Still if the plugin involves interactions, you will have to load it on
+the client side.

 ``` javascript
 //Get the resulting string